devplanet-dp/firebase-video-upload/README.md

   end
 end
 ```
+Once the process started fastlane may ask for your **App-specific** password.
+You can generate one as mentioned above in this tutorial and use it in here to complete the operatiosn.
 If you need to upload a specific `ipa` file to testfilght, please remove `build` from lane and add `ipa("./fastlane/builds/ToDo.ipa”)`.
 This will upload `ipa` inside the file path.

-Once fastlane completed the process, please go to App Store connect, you can see the build is availble in TestFlight.
+Once fastlane completed the process, please go to App Store connect, you can see the build is availble in **TestFlight**.

 ![Imgur](https://i.imgur.com/prA5vJ9.png)